Top 5 Hottest Hoods in Portland Oregon

 Let’s start with Tigard.
-It’s a pretty great place to live (we know firsthand because Jackson currently lives there and Jesse used to live there).
+It’s a pretty great place to live (we know firsthand because both Jackson & Jesse have lived there).
 Tigard is located in Washington County, Oregon.
-At the time of the 2010 United States census, Tigard had a population of 48,035 people.
+As of 2018, Tigard has a population of 54,758 people.
 It’s a part of the Southwest Portland metro, and you can find yourself in Downtown Portland from Tigard in just 20 minutes.
 With great schools, parks & recreation, job opportunities at Fortune 500 companies, and easy access to an abundance of top-rated wineries, Tigard couldn’t get much hotter.

 To dig into what makes this place such a great bet, we’ll start with a quick backstory of how it came to be.
 Up until 1852, Tigard was known as ‘East Butte.’
 The name was changed to ‘Tigardville’ after the Tigard family, headed by Wilson M. Tigard, settled and started both commercial and residential construction there.

 A home built by the son of Wilson M. Tigard still stands in the area today.
 The John Tigard House, saved from demolition in the 1970s by the Tigard Area Historical and Preservation Association, has now been named as a historic landmark.
 After being moved from its previous location, the house now stands at the corner of SW Canterbury Lane and SW 103rd.
 Up until the age of 109 years old, the grandson of Tigard’s founder, Curtis Tigard, held many open houses at the John Tigard House and shared with its visitor’s stories of what made Tigard the city it is today.